Functional Time Series Forecasting of Distributions: A Koopman-Wasserstein Approach: Abstract

 \section{Abstract}

-We propose a novel method for forecasting the temporal evolution of probability distributions observed at discrete time points.
-Extending the Dynamic Probability Density Decomposition (DPDD), we embed distributional dynamics into Wasserstein geometry via a Koopman operator framework.
-Our approach introduces an importance-weighted variant of Extended Dynamic Mode Decomposition (EDMD), enabling accurate, closed-form forecasts in 2-Wasserstein space.
-Theoretical guarantees are established: our estimator achieves spectral convergence and optimal finite-sample Wasserstein error.
-Simulation studies and a real-world application to U.S. housing price distributions show substantial improvements over existing methods such as Wasserstein Autoregression.
-By integrating optimal transport, functional time series modeling, and spectral operator theory, DPDD offers a scalable and interpretable solution for distributional forecasting.
-This work has broad implications for behavioral science, public health, finance, and neuroimaging—domains where evolving distributions arise naturally.
-Our framework contributes to functional data analysis on non-Euclidean spaces and provides a general tool for modeling and forecasting distributional time series.
+We present a novel method for forecasting the temporal evolution of probability distributions observed at discrete time points.
+Building on the Dynamic Probability Density Decomposition (DPDD), we incorporate distributional dynamics into Wasserstein geometry using a Koopman operator framework.
+Our method introduces an importance-weighted variant of Extended Dynamic Mode Decomposition (EDMD), allowing for accurate, closed-form forecasts in 2-Wasserstein space.
+We establish theoretical guarantees, demonstrating that our estimator achieves spectral convergence and an optimal Wasserstein error.
+Simulation studies and a real-world application to U.S. housing price distributions reveal significant improvements over existing methods, such as Wasserstein Autoregression.
+By integrating optimal transport, functional time series modeling, and spectral operator theory, DPDD provides a scalable and interpretable solution for distributional forecasting.
+This work has broad implications for behavioral science, public health, finance, and neuroimaging—fields where evolving distributions are commonplace.
+Our framework contributes to functional data analysis on non-Euclidean spaces and serves as a general tool for modeling and forecasting distributional time series.

 \keywords{ Functional data analysis, distributional time series, Wasserstein geometry, Koopman operator, extended dynamic mode decomposition (EDMD), density forecasting, optimal transport }